 - Is it customized for use on a specific DAW?

-How can you generate real sounds like pianos, guitars, analog synthesizers, etc without the actual live instruments and gear?
+How can you generate real sounds like pianos, guitars, and analog synthesizers without the actual live instruments and gear?

 Virtual instruments are the answer.